microsoft/Phi-3CookBook/md/04.Fine-tuning/Introduce_AzureML.md

 ## Cross-Compatible Platform Tools

 Anyone on an ML team can use their preferred tools to get the job done.
-Whether you’re running rapid experiments, hyperparameter tuning, building pipelines, or managing inferences, you can use familiar interfaces including:
+Whether you're running rapid experiments, hyperparameter tuning, building pipelines, or managing inferences, you can use familiar interfaces including:
 - Azure Machine Learning Studio
 - Python SDK (v2)
 - Azure CLI (v2)